Vulnerable Children services

 This six-month counselling and rehabilitative programme is for first-time juvenile offenders of petty offenses.
 Through individual and family counselling sessions, home and school visits, the programme aims to help youth recognise the severity of their actions and the consequences of a repeat offence.

-Pre-school Education Outreach
+Pre-school Education Outreach and Casework

 Working jointly with the Early Childhood Development Agency (ECDA), Singapore Children’s Society calls on families identified with children between the ages of 5 and 6, who are not registered at kindergartens or childcare centres.
 We assist and support these children’s enrolment into pre-schools, in order to better prepare them for subsequent years of formal education.
 In recent years, we are also helping 4-year-olds identified in the course of our work, with placement in pre-schools.